philcarter/COMP-109-Syllabus/planning.md

 Assignments: Late submissions without a granted extension by me will incur a 5% daily penalty off the grade during the late submission period of six days.
 After that even late work will not be graded.

-Exams and Final Student Project: Any late submissions will be graded with a 0 unless an extension has been granted!
+Exams and Projects: Any missing/late submissions will be graded with a 0 unless an extension has been granted!

 ## Emergency Extensions
 If, however, life has conspired against you to prevent you from meeting an assignment deadline don't despair.
 I recognize that you may suffer from a sudden illness or other serious or significant event that is unforeseen and/or unpreventable and which adversely affects your ability to complete an assignment or assessment; in such cases you may request an extension for an assignment without penalty, but you must ask **more than one day** before the assignment is due.